Foot & Ankle

 • Sesamoiditis: Commonly an overuse injury that affects the sesamoid bones, which are small bones located under the big toe joint.

 It is important to seek professional medical advice if you are experiencing any foot or ankle pain or discomfort.
 Early diagnosis and treatment can help prevent the condition from worsening and improve your chances of a full recovery.
-At Lifestyle Physical Therapy, our expert therapists are trained to diagnose and treat a wide range of foot and ankle conditions.
-We also work with patients to develop home exercise programs and ergonomic adjustments to prevent future injuries.
+At Lifestyle Physical Therapy, our therapists are trained to diagnose and treat a wide range of foot and ankle conditions.
+We also work with patients to develop home exercise programs and ergonomic adjustments to help prevent future injuries.

 Frequently Asked Questions